elastos/Elastos.Node/docs/elastos_supernode_usage.md

 $ ~/node/node.sh
 ```

-If the output is similar with the following, then the installation is good.
+If the output is similar to the following, then the installation is good.

 ```bash
 Usage: node.sh [CHAIN] COMMAND [OPTIONS]